 (Photo taken by Arti of Ripple Effects, Sept.
 2010.
 All Rights Reserved.)

 The brilliance of A Wrinkle in Time is that its author Madeleine L’Engle can convey scientific and spiritual concepts at the same time and in a way that young readers can enjoy.
-There are no conflicts between the cerebral and the spiritual; they co-exist comfortably in L’Engle’s work.
+There’s no conflict between the cerebral and the spiritual; they co-exist comfortably in L’Engle’s work.
 Not only that, they fuse together and from that alchemy rises a whole new, inexplicable entity: Faith.

 It’s that time of the year when I try to tune out distractions to dwell on the meaning of the Season, the reason why we have Christmas in the first place.
 I call these posts ‘Reading the Season’.